ScienceCommunicationLab/KinesinLMS/README.md

 KinesinLMS is a small learning management system (LMS).
 It's written in Python using the Django web application framework, with a focus on simplicity and the use of standard, conventional libraries and tools wherever possible.
 It's maybe halfway between a standard Django website and a fully featured LMS.

-This simplicity is a key focus of the project.
+A primary goal of the project is to keep the code and related setup as simple as possible.

 **Simple to extend**: If you're looking to build something innovative and interesting, perhaps outside the bounds of the usual e-Learning course, you might not want to spend a lot of time refactoring a complex LMS to fit your vision.
-KinesinLMS might be for you!
-We try to keep things simple and straightforward, yet still compelling, for example using HTMX where possible for richer interations, rather than always relying on a full-blown
-JavaScript framework.
-Having said that, we do provide a couple interactive assessment components written in React (see the DiagramTool and the TableTool) that demonstrate how to get these kind of rich interactive activities in a course.
+KinesinLMS might be helpful in this case.
+We try to keep things simple and straightforward, yet still compelling, for example using HTMX where possible for richer interations, rather than always relying on a heavier JavaScript framework.
+Having said that, we do provide a couple of interactive assessment components written in React (see the DiagramTool and the TableTool) that demonstrate how to get these kind of rich interactive activities in a course.
 Either way, KinesinLMS might be a good starting point for you to create your next e-Learning experiment.

-**Simple to use**: You might also find this project's reduced feature set helpful if you're a single dev and just need to get some great content into an LMS-style format.
-You should be able to edit, manage, and build this site with little outside help, and the course authoring tools are rudimentary but serviceable.
+**Simple to use**: You might also find this project's reduced feature set helpful if you're a single dev and just need to get some content into an LMS-style format.
+You should be able to edit, manage, and build this site with little outside help.
+The course authoring tool, "Composer," is a bit rudimentary but serviceable and should probably do most of what you need.

 Either way, we hope you find this project a useful starting point for your own LMS-like project.

 Heads up: if you're looking to run more standard e-Learning courses for massive amounts of students across a number of large institutions, KinesinLMS is probably not for you.
-In fact, it's very likely not for you.
+In fact, it's very very likely not for you.
 You might look at something like [Moodle](https://moodle.org/), [Open edX](https://openedx.org/), or [Canvas](https://www.instructure.com/canvas/).
 Those apps are engineered to scale wide and high and handle your millions of users.
-This one isn't...yet 😊.

 You'll need to be a Django developer to get this system up and running, but you shouldn't need more than one developer, and it shouldn't take loads of time to configure, deploy and maintain the site.
-That's a primary goal of this project.
+Again, that's a primary goal of this project.
 If you have trouble let us know, and we'll try to address any issues you encounter.

 If you're not a developer but can get one to behave and get a KinesinLMS site going for you, you'll probably be able to author and publish courses without much help.
-(But again things are still raw so keep their email handy.)
-At this point it's probably good for even the course content author to have a bit of tech-savvy, and at least somewhat familiar with HTML, and preferrably with Bootstrap classes.
+(But again things are still raw so keep that developer email handy.)
+At this point, it's probably for the course content author to be a bit tech-savvy, and at least somewhat familiar with HTML, and preferrably with Bootstrap css classes.
 That's because the "Composer" feature is especially raw at the moment, although we hope to make it a bit more useful in the near term.

 ## Background